European stocks fall as investors lose taste for Carlsberg

 LONDON, Aug 19 European stock markets fell on Wednesday, extending a recent losing streak on the back of persistent worries over China, while brewer Carlsberg slumped after cutting its outlook.

-News that German lawmakers had voted to back a third bailout for Greece had little effect, with the focus firmly on fears of a fresh slowdown for the global economy.

-The pan-European FTSEurofirst 300 index, which has just suffered its worst week in more than a month, fell 0.7 percent.
-The euro zone's blue-chip Euro STOXX 50 index declined by 0.5 percent.
+The pan-European FTSEurofirst 300 index, which had its worst five-day run in more than a month last week, fell 0.8 percent.
+The euro zone's blue-chip Euro STOXX 50 index also declined by 0.9 percent.

-Carlsberg was the worst performer on the FTSEurofirst, falling 9 percent after cutting its profit forecast.
+Carlsberg was the worst-performer on the FTSEurofirst, falling 7 percent after cutting its profit forecast.

-Miner and commodities trader Glencore sank 8 percent after profits fell on a slide in metal and oil prices.
-The company said capital spending next year was expected to be lower than this year.

-Worries about China have come to eclipse those about Greece's debt problems in recent weeks, with China's devaluation of its yuan currency on Aug.
-11 adding to investors' unease about the state of the Chinese economy.
+Worries over China have come to eclipse those over Greece's debt problems in recent weeks, with China's devaluation of its yuan currency on Aug.
+11 adding to investors' unease over the state of the Chinese economy.

-With price-to-earnings multiples for European equities well above their historical averages, growth fears are making a dent.

-"I would struggle to get enthused with the valuations one is being asked to pay in developed-market equity," said Nick Lawson, Managing Director at Deutsche Bank, in a note to clients.

 Chinese stocks reversed sharp declines and ended higher on Wednesday after the central bank injected more funds into the financial system for a second day in a bid to calm panicky markets.